PLCnext/BusConductor/README.md

 | Arp.Io.AxlC/AXIO_DIAG_PARAM_2_REG_HI     | Bitstring8 |
 | Arp.Io.AxlC/AXIO_DIAG_PARAM_2_REG_LOW    | Bitstring8 |

-A description of each of these variables is given in the document "UM EN AXL F SYS DIAG", available for download from the Phoenix Contact website.

 ### Inline

+A description of each of the variables in the table below is given in the document "IBS SYS DIAG DSC UM E", available for download from the Phoenix Contact website.

 | Port Name                                | IEC Type   |
 |------------------------------------------|------------|
 | Arp.Io.IbM/IB_DIAG_STATUS_REG_HI         | Bitstring8 |